 Here are just a few examples of SpringBoard features that support reading instruction.

-In Second Read sections, students are asked to reread the material and answer text-dependent questions.
+In Returning to the Text, students are asked to reread the material and answer text-dependent questions.

 Working from the Text uses graphic organizers to help students analyze elements of the text.